secretary-DFs/DF-Documents/Al Things/althing-2018/Althing 2018 Minutes.md

 #### Motion 4

-* Members are expenced for coming to events, but the democratic proseadures don't.
+* Members are expensed for coming to events, but the democratic procedures don't.
 We should update our documents to reflect what we already practice.
-No one spoke against, the motion passes
+* No one spoke against, the motion passes

 #### Motion 5

-* Current pracice is that you can second your own motion and that it 'should' be seconded.
+* Current practice is that you can second your own motion and that it 'should' be seconded.
 Motions don't need to be seconded, this motion will ensure that future motions don't have to be seconded but you cannot second your own motion.
-No one spoke against it motion passed
+* No one spoke against it motion passed

 #### Motion 6

 * There is no reason for the role of sustainability to be on committee, it should be a non committee role.
-No one spokw against the mosion is paseed
+* No one spoke against the motion is passed

 #### Motion 7